Goddard/Project-IE-4k/README.md

 ## Roadmap
     Rules System
-      - Add a rule system that allows more finer grained control on how resources are processed.
+      RuleEngine - 50% - Rule system allows basic file operation skipping but is not super advanced yet.
     Python Support
       - Add the ability for people to create python scripts that perform additional operations.
     Resume Operations
-      - Resume 80% - Need the ability to resume and also make modifications selectively, but still allow a complete batch operation
-    Mass Convert - PIE4k
+      - Resume 80% - Resume now works, if you want to run an operation and disregard resume use --force Mass Convert - PIE4k
       - MOS  100% - Extract,Upscale,Assemble
       - BAM  100% - Extract,Upscale,Assemble
       - TIS   90% - Extract,Upscale,Assemble - while everything works it could still be optimized for improved utilization.
       - ARE  100% - Extract,Upscale,Assemble
-      - BCS   50% - Extract,Upscale,Assemble - currently supports all operations, but it is hamfisted and not done properly.
+      - BCS   95% - Extract,Upscale,Assemble - Better support has been added, but still need a little more work to ensure only some functions are upscaled
       - BMP  100% - Extract,Upscale,Assemble
       - CHU  100% - Extract,Upscale,Assemble
       - KEY   10% - add/remove - This is not really well tested and I don't recommend using it right now.